vidboda/nenufaar/README.md

 *	EITHER Sambamba if -p=capture: markdup & index

-*	OR only Sambamba if -p=amplicon: index
+*	OR only Sambamba if -p=amplicon/wgs: index

 *	if caller is unified genotyper (-c=ug), GATK : RealignerTargetCreator - creation of an interval file that will contain a list of suspect regions with regard to indels.
 Subject to downsampling (default 1000 modified with -dcov).
 Intervals are inside the intervals given as input for the run (typically the captured regions).
 This means that RealignerTargetCreator only looks at regions of interest.

-*	if caller is unified genotyper (-c=ug), GATK : IndelRealigner - Now uses Queue the produced special suspect indels interval file by the RealignerTargetCreator is then used as input at this step, together with the BAM file.
+*	if caller is unified genotyper (-c=ug), GATK : IndelRealigner - Uses Queue the produced special suspect indels interval file by the RealignerTargetCreator is then used as input at this step, together with the BAM file.
 With this, the IndelRealigner tool examines and realigns the supsect regions around the indels and produces a realigned BAM file

-*	GATK : BaseRecalibrator & PrintReads -  - Now uses Queue - another two step analysis which produces a per base calibration table given a list of known variants (here dbSNP) (BaseRecalibrator); this table together with the BAM is used by PrintReads in --BQSR mode (Input covariates table file for on-the-fly base quality score recalibration) to produce a sorted clean BAM file.
+*	GATK : BaseRecalibrator & PrintReads if -p=amplicon/capture - Uses Queue - another two step analysis which produces a per base calibration table given a list of known variants (here dbSNP) (BaseRecalibrator); this table together with the BAM is used by PrintReads in --BQSR mode (Input covariates table file for on-the-fly base quality score recalibration) to produce a sorted clean BAM file.

 *	Sambamba : Re-Index - the last BAM file is indexed (production of .bai file) for further analyses

-*	GATK : DepthOfCoverage - Now uses Queue - generates several files concerning DoC (currently in r table format).
+*	GATK : DepthOfCoverage  if -p=amplicon/capture - Uses Queue - generates several files concerning DoC (currently in r table format).
 Of interest the sample_interval_summary file which contains a list of the intervals together with the mean coverage for each.
 Can be used to look for large rearrangements

-*	GATK : DiagnoseTargets  - Now uses Queue & QualifyMissingIntervals to get info on poorly covered regions Depending on -hsm, the script will run:
+*	GATK : DiagnoseTargets & QualifyMissingIntervals if -p=amplicon/capture - Uses Queue to get info on poorly covered regions

+Depending on -hsm, the script will run:

 *	Picard CollectHSMetrics or will go to the next step. **if -b, the script stops here.**